theblissprogrammer/MFP-Postman-Authentication/README.md

 # MFP Postman Authentication
 Postman collection to authenticate with postman using actual credentials

 In order for this to work you will first need to create a new web app in MFP for postman.
 If you already have a web app set up you can reuse that appid.
-The new app will need to have access to the LoggedIn scope.
+The new app will need to have access to the LoggedIn scope or any scope you which to test.

 There are 4 environment variables that the collection will need in order to work.
 1. HOST - The url from the mfp server ex. https://dev.ex-mfp.com